Ellipsis-Labs/solana-verifiable-build/README.md

 solana program write-buffer -u $NETWORK_URL target/deploy/$PROGRAM_LIB_NAME.so
 ```

 This command will output a `$BUFFER_ADDRESS`.
-Before voting you upgrade the program, verify that the following command produces an identical hash to executable hash (built from the previous step)
+Before voting to upgrade the program, verify that the following command produces an identical hash to executable hash (built from the previous step)
 ```
 solana-verify get-buffer-hash -u $NETWORK_URL $BUFFER_ADDRESS
 ```